 • stop the clinical picture of heart failure;

-• to secure cardiomyocytes and restore their functions;
+• protect cardiomyocytes and restore their functions;

 • normalize metabolic processes in the heart.